tbhkuiper/git-epydoc/README.md

 3. ```$ git clone --origin jplra --branch gh-pages --single-branch \ https://github.jpl.nasa.gov/RadioAstronomy/DSMS.git```
 4. ```cd DSMS```
 5. ```DSMS $ mv ../dsms/* .```
+6. As the final step, remove anything that came in with the ```clone``` that you don't want.

+### Planning Ahead

+#### Let Github Do It

+Click on the Settings button of your repo's page on Github.
+In the Github Pages section, click on Automatic Generator